laszloasandor93/Oracler-Webshop/README.md

 ## Email Configuration

 When an order is submitted, an email is automatically sent to the recipient address configured in `config/email.js`.

-**To configure email:**
-1. Edit `config/email.js` and set `recipientEmail` to your desired email address
-2. Set up SMTP credentials in `.env.local` (see `.env.example` for template)
-3. For Gmail, use an App Password (not your regular password)

-The email includes:
-- Order ID
-- Order date and time
-- Shape, size, lamination details
-- Quantity
-- File information
-- File location on server
+The customer is CC'd on the email.

 ## Next Steps

 To make this production-ready, consider:

-1. **Database Integration**: Store orders in a database (PostgreSQL, MongoDB, etc.)
-2. **File Storage**: Use cloud storage (AWS S3, Cloudinary, etc.) instead of local filesystem
+1. **File Storage**: Use Supabase Storage or cloud storage (AWS S3, Cloudinary, etc.) instead of local filesystem
-3. **Authentication**: Add user authentication and order history
+2. **Authentication**: Add user authentication with Supabase Auth
-4. **Payment Processing**: Integrate payment gateway (Stripe, PayPal, etc.)
+3. **Payment Processing**: Integrate payment gateway (Stripe, PayPal, etc.)
-5. **Admin Dashboard**: Create admin panel for managing orders
+4. **Admin Dashboard**: Create admin panel for managing orders
-6. **Image Processing**: Add image validation and optimization
+5. **Image Processing**: Add image validation and optimization
-7. **Email Templates**: Customize email templates for different order types
+6. **Order Status Tracking**: Add order status updates

 ## License

 MIT